 Absolutely no cost or obligation, no credit card needed.
-From July 24th to July 27th.
-No Photos, Skip to Mail, or Secure Call.
+From January 23rd to January 26th.
+No Skip to Mail, or Secure Call.

 “Oh, you’re watching eHarmony!” my mom said one night.
 “It’s just an ad,” I told her.
 But when I went to my room that night, I thought, Why not?
 I’d recently broken up with my long-distance ex, and the ad said it was free, so what did I have to lose?